gcanales75/stp-sec-gov-at-scale/content/work2/task-1.md

 1. In the **Review and create** page click <img src="../images/add-rule-2.png" style="border: 0; display:inline; margin: 0 2px; box-shadow: none" alt="drawing" width="70"/>

-1. Click on the Rule you just created, under **Resources in scope**, select All. after a couple of minutes you will see the a security group in **Compliant** status
+1. Click on the Rule you just created, under **Resources in scope**, select All. after a couple of minutes you will see a security group in **Compliant** status

 	<img src="../images/compliant.png" alt="drawing" width="250"/>